agent-sidd/instaNet/README.md

 # instaNet
-Download  any Instagram post  just in one click
+Download any Instagram post including reels and igtv videos.